 The following consulting services can help organizations deliver more business value from their analytic strategy:

 Executive Analytics Strategy Session

 Most companies are collecting an ever increasing amount of data but often lack the resources or expertise to use it effectively to support their business goals.
-With over 20 years of experience in predictive analytics and data science, Elder Research has the cross-industry expertise to deliver a high-level, topographical review of your analytics culture, capacity, and practice.
+With 25 years of experience in predictive analytics and data science, Elder Research has the cross-industry expertise to deliver a high-level, topographical review of your analytics culture, capacity, and practice.

 Our half-day on-site Analytics Strategy consulting service provides:

 - Strategies for using analytics to improve organizational decision-making.

 - Recommendations on how to grow analytics capabilities.